JuliusKoronci/alex-coding-task/README.md

 ### Notes
-Context is used for state management for styling on js is used test coverage is not 100% as time constraints
+Context is used for state management for styling only js is used test coverage is not 100% as time constraints